 - Run the air conditioning, especially on days with high pollen or mold counts or ozone or pollution warnings.

-- When purchasing a home, consider buying one with baseboard or radiant heating.
+- When buying a home, consider one with baseboard or radiant heating.
 Forced-air systems can foster mold and dust mites.
 If your home has a forced-air system, consider sealing off the vents in your child's bedroom with aluminum covers and tape.
-You'll also want to have the other air ducts in the house cleaned and change the air filter in your furnace regularly.

-If you try these measures, but are still concerned about your home's air quality, consider buying an air cleaner with a HEPA (high efficiency particulate air) filter for your child's bedroom or playroom.
-Central air filtration systems are also available, but much more expensive.
+If you take these steps, but are still concerned about your home's air quality, consider buying an air cleaner with a HEPA (high efficiency particulate air) filter for your child's bedroom or playroom.
+Central air filtration systems are also an option, but are much more expensive.

 Dealing With Dust Mites

 Dust mites, a very common asthma trigger, are microscopic bugs that live in household dust.
 Their diet consists primarily of shed human skin cells.
 They're especially plentiful in upholstered furniture, on some kinds of bedding, and in rugs.
 The highest concentration of dust mites in the home is usually found in bedrooms.

 - Vacuum and dust your home (especially your child's room) often — at least once a week.
 Use a special small-pore filter bag on your vacuum or buy a vacuum with a HEPA filter.
 When you dust, use a damp cloth to avoid spreading dust mite particles in the air.

 - Avoid feather or down pillows or comforters; choose bedding made with synthetic materials instead.

 - Every few weeks, wash all of your child's bedding in hot water (higher than 130ºF or 54.4ºC) and then dry it on a high setting.